Particular/docs.particular.net/nservicebus/msmq/subscription-persistence_config_core_[5.0,].partial.md

 snippet:MsmqSubscriptionAppConfig

-WARNING: When using MSMQ Subscription Persistence on multiple endpoints running on the same machine, every endpoint requires it's own dedicated subscription storage queue.
+WARNING: When using MSMQ Subscription Persistence on multiple endpoints running on the same machine, every endpoint requires a dedicated subscription storage queue.